Azure/PyRIT/.github/instructions/style-guide.instructions.md

 Often, pyrit has specific files that can be imported.
 However IF you are importing from a different module than your namespace, import from the root pyrit module if it's exposed from init.

-In the same module, then importing from the specific path is usually necessary to prevent circular imports.
+In the same module, importing from the specific path is usually necessary to prevent circular imports.

 ```python
 # Correct